Contrary to the legend handed down to us over countless generations, the three wise men were guided by a UFO, rather than a star

 “How does the Christian community tell the difference between that which is supernatural, and that which is super technological?” – The Bible and the flying saucers, Rev. Dr. Barr H. Downing

 That festive time of the year that brings people together and stops half a world on its tracks is here again: Christmas.
-Beyond gifts, markets and family gathering, there is hardly a more Christian festivity than this one.
+Beyond gifts, markets and family gathering, there is hardly a more Christian festivities than this one.

-Recently in our eXtraHumans journey we have seen how historians have witnessed UFOs even in the years before the birth of Christ and most recently we have looked at how the Bible does not actually mention god as an ethereal almighty entity, leaving extremely clear clues on the alien humanoid nature of the beings described, the Elohim.
+Recently in our eXtraHumans journey we have seen how historians have witnessed UFOs even in the years before the birth of Christ and most recently we have looked at how the Bible does not actually mention God as an ethereal almighty entity, leaving extremely clear clues on the alien humanoid nature of the beings described, the Elohim.

 By combining antiquity with Bible narrations under the “spirit” of Christmas, we are naturally led to tackle a new mystery: the famous comet that is supposed to have helped the three wise men reach the hut containing baby Jesus Christ.

 Lots of mystery surrounds the protagonists of this tale.
-The 3 wise men were apparently not kings at all, but rather servants who travelled from Babylon (now Iraq) to pay homage to a new king.
+The three wise men were apparently not kings at all, but rather servants who travelled from Babylon (now Iraq) to pay homage to a new king.
 So far, so good.

 In a journey that probably took anywhere between 3 months to 6 months, if the story is true, and the Time believes it is, these men started following a “star” from the very beginning of their journey.
 This “star” is the the reason why they undertook the journey.

-They followed this star for a very long time, until their arrival in Jerusalem.
+They followed this star for a very long time, until arrival in Jerusalem.
 This is what happened in Jerusalem according to the biblical Matthew, 2:9: